Losses/gladest/README.md

 - Font files are validated for existence before processing begins
 - Cannot specify both file and system font name for the same font type
-- Clear error messages guide users to correct font configuration issues
-- Current font configuration is displayed at the start of processing

 ### Recommended Font Combinations